 The Québec maritime Blog

-Named after the Mi’kmaq word Gespeg, which means “land’s end,” Gaspé is the perfect name for a town located at the edge of the world at the tip of the Gaspé Peninsula.
+Originating from the Mi’gmaq word Gespeg, which means “land’s end,” Gaspé is the perfect name for a town located at the edge of the world at the tip of the Gaspé Peninsula.
 A blend of wind, sea, mountains, arts, cultural events and outdoor activities, Gaspé is not only a lively and dynamic town, but also the perfect place to spend your vacation.

 Forillon National Park